 - No performance impact.

 Based on what we know today, let’s have a closer look.
-If you already have and/or are using MSIX packages I would agree, you can re-use them pretty much instantly.
-However, MSIX packages don’t just fall from the sky, do they :) Also, AppAttach packages are ‘streamed’ from a file server, from an architectural standpoint that’s nothing ‘special’, again, agreed as well.
+If you already have and/or are using MSIX packages I would agree, you can re-use them pretty much instantly – when it comes to AppAttach that is, at least in theory.
+However, MSIX packages don’t just fall from the sky now do they :) Also, AppAttach packages are ‘streamed’ from a file server, pretty much identical to app layering.

-However, Application Layering works in the exact same way, deployment servers, or something similar are not needed.
-As far as the performance impact goes, I think the difference would be minimal to none.
+Application Layering works in the same way that deployment servers, or something similar are not needed.
+As far as the performance impact goes, we’ll just have to wait and see/find out.

-With AppAttach VHD’s (holding the MSIX packages) are mounted onto the OS, filter drivers do their magic – the Fslogix ones in this case – and the Operating System does not know the difference.
-Again, Applicating Layering works the same.
+With AppAttach, VHD’s (holding the MSIX packages) are mounted onto the OS, filter drivers do their magic – the Fslogix ones in this case – and the Operating System does not know the difference.
+Again, the concept of Application Layering is the same.

 Of course, we don’t have any specific details yet.
 It has been mentioned that existing API’s within Windows are leveraged to perform an App-Attach, how this might be different from what we are used to is to be seen.
 From a management perspective (consoles included) they might be able to provide a better integration and user/management experience.
 Time will tell, it’s a nice development.

-Here are some fact we’ve come to learn so far:
+Here are some (publicly known) facts we’ve come to learn so far:

 - AppAttach will leverage existing and new MSIX packages for streaming/mounting purposes.